Shadow1471/CS2-HUD/README.md

 # CHANGE LOGS
 Version 1.1 (Updated: 10/11/2023)
-- Avatar circle color can be changed in settings (Props Menu > Utility > CS2HUD > Color > Team Color)
+- Avatar circle color can be changed in settings (Props Menu > Utility > CS2HUD > Color > Team Color).
-- Ammunition count turns red when 4 bullets remain
+- Ammunition count turns red when 4 bullets remain.
-- Improved HUD on screen resolutions
+- Improved HUD on screen resolutions.
-- Fix lua error
+- Fix lua error.
-- Updated addon images
+- Updated addon images.
 - The lines and the player's steam avatar have been centered.
 - Bullet takes the color defined by the player.
 - Steam avatar is now hidden when player dies or takes camera.